-Local Government Secretary Rt Hon Robert Jenrick MP has announced that councils across England will receive £51.2 billion in funding next year.
+Local Government Secretary Rt Hon Robert Jenrick MP has announced a funding boost for local councils.
+Councils across England will receive £51.2 billion in funding next year.
 This amounts to an increase of £2.2 billion on last year.

 Robert Jenrick MP said: